-My daughter has been dreaming about a vanity and I found this amazing piece this past winter at Shipshewana Auction.
+My daughter had been dreaming about a vanity and I found this amazing piece at the Shipshewana Auction one recent winter.
 Ok, so this is one of those projects that I have only partially begun.
 My goal is to chalk paint the dresser and so far, all I have done is recover the stool, but like I said before my skill set and my ambitions aren’t always a direct match.
 (Read about the next stop for more on the recovering of the stool.)

 2. Yoder’s Department Store

 The perfect stop for fabric to cover any project, make any quilt or textile creation you can dream up.